danielegasparri/span-gui/docs/stars_and_gas_kinematics.md

 - bestfit model spectrum
 - bestfit gas model spectrum (if kinematics of stars and gas is activated)
 - emission corrected spectrum (if kinematics of stars and gas is activated)
-- continuum subtracted gas spectrum (if kinematics of stars and gas is activated) These spectra are saved in the "processed_spectra" subfolder within the "SPAN_results" folder.
+- continuum subtracted gas spectrum (if kinematics of stars and gas is activated).
+These spectra are saved in the "processed_spectra" subfolder within the "SPAN_results" folder.
-If you are not interested in these spectra products, you can just disable the option "Save processed spectra" and save some space on the disc.
+If you are not interested in these spectra products, you can just disable the option "Save processed spectra" and save some space on the disk.

 In **"Process all"** mode, for each spectrum, if "Save processed spectra" is activated, the task produces all the spectra in the "Process selected" mode, for each spectrum processed.